 |BLS-The Employment Situation News Release|

-Total nonfarm payroll employment rose by 165,000 in April, and the unemployment rate was little changed at 7.5 percent.
+Total nonfarm payroll employment increased by 288,000 in June, and the unemployment rate declined to 6.1 percent.

 |Unemployment Rate News Release Dates|

 The 2014 dates for the Iowa unemployment rate news releases are now available.

 Your link to State government information for businesses.

 A Laborshed is defined as the area or region from which an employment center